wangonya/cchat/README.md

 - Terminal interface
 - Chat using Twilio's Programmable Chat API
 - Create and delete channels using the `/+channel` and `/-channel` commands
-- Receive system notifications where your username is @mentioned in a channel
+- Receive system notifications when your username is @mentioned in a channel
 - Send sms to teammates right from the chat interface using the `/sms` command

 ## Set up